-Montse Pujol leads his PMP Prêt-à-porter casas company and team with passion.
-After starting out in the industrial sector within his family business, and after extensive experience in the field of construction using the traditional method, in 2006 he built the first prefabricated bioclimatic home in Spain: Casa Kyoto, winner of various prizes and awards.
+Montse Pujol leads PMP Prêt-à-porter casas, her company, and its team with passion.
+After starting out in the industrial sector within her family business, and after extensive experience in the field of construction using the traditional method, in 2006 she built the first prefabricated bioclimatic home in Spain: Casa Kyoto, winner of various prizes and awards.

-It was then he decided to study and apply an industrialised construction system to housing, creating his own method.
+It was the moment she decided to study and apply an industrialised construction system for housing, creating her own method.

-Our work defines who we are, but also how we understand construction and the home.
+Our work defines who we are, but also how we understand construction and homes.
 For us, engineering and architecture are disciplines that can’t be understood separately, that enrich each other, and that, in some way, need each other.

 That’s why, when we take on a project, we always do so from a global perspective.
 We combine all our experience towards a common vision, which is to turn what our clients have been building in their imagination for so long into a reality, with the goal of achieving absolute wellbeing in their homes.